7 reasons becoming a Dental Assistant is worth it

-There is a huge demand for Dental Assistants going into 2018.
+There is a huge demand for Dental Assistants in the coming years.
 With the career projected to grow 19 percent through 2026, according to the U.S. Bureau of Labor Statistics.
 Those with Dental Assisting diplomas can be picky about where they want to work.
 That means opportunities for better pay, more benefits and more respect on the job.

 Dental Assisting programs typically take about a year to complete — some even less.
 The Dental Assisting diploma program at IBMC takes just 10 months, with an option for a degree in Dental Office Administration in 19 months, as prescribed.
 Finish your training quickly, and get to work fast.

-In Colorado, Dental Assistants earn an annual mean wage of $38,590 — about $18.50 an hour.
+In Colorado, Dental Assistants earn an annual mean wage of $38,660 in 2017 — about $18.59 an hour.
 Most Dental Assistants receive medical insurance, paid holidays, free dental care and paid sick leave.